 Maslow’s hierarchy of needs is taught as a way of understanding people’s motivations.

-Maslow’s theory isn’t beyond criticism.
+Yet Maslow’s theory is not beyond criticism.
 I’ve dealt with criticism of the way the hierarchy of needs theory misses the spiritual dimension before.

 The theory makes crude assumptions that don’t apply to everyone.

 Maslow’s idea belongs to a time and place.
-Maslow was American and he first suggested the hierarchy in the 1940s.
-The ideas are highly specific to America’s individualist culture where middle-class people worry about their personal needs more than any collective needs.
+Maslow was American.
+He first suggested the hierarchy in the 1940s.
+The ideas are specific to America’s individualist culture.
+There middle-class people worry about their personal needs more than any collective needs.

 He makes no allowances for parents worrying about children or workers being concerned about colleagues.